SalesConnection/Caction-Support/docs/Company_Profile_Settings.md

    *Note: You must have access to User Management menu to perform this action.
 Please request permission or help from your admin if you do not have access to the menu.<br>

-2. Fill in the company details.
+2. In this section, you may change certain details such as the Country Setting and Currency setting of your system.

    <p align="center">
       <img src="img/Company_Profile_Settings_Step_2.png" alt="Company Profile Settings Step 2">
    </p>

-3. Click "Choose Location"
+3. Default location allows your team to see the address set here first when trying to add an address in the system.
+Let’s click “Choose Location”.

    <p align="center">
       <img src="img/Company_Profile_Settings_Step_3.png" alt="Company Profile Settings Step 3">
    </p>

-4. Enter the company name.
+4. You may search for keywords to search the address by.
+For this example, we will search for a company name.

    <p align="center">
       <img src="img/Company_Profile_Settings_Step_4.png" alt="Company Profile Settings Step 4">